swift-on-server/site/Sources/__SwiftOnServer_org/Documentation.docc/2024/02/08-using-swiftnio-channels/08-using-swiftnio-channels.md

 This code receives messages from a client, and echoes it back.
 It's functional, efficient and easy to understand.
 Let's go over the code step-by-step:

-1. Call ``NIOAsyncChannel\executeThenClose(_:)`` on the client.
+1. Call ``NIOAsyncChannel/executeThenClose(_:)`` on the client.
 This allows us to receive a sequence of inbound messages, and a handle to write messages back.
 2. Iterate over each inbound message, using a for-loop.
 3. Write the inbound message back to the client.

 When the client closes the connection, the sequence of inbound messages will end.
-This causes the ``NIOAsyncChannel\executeThenClose(_:)`` function will return, and the client will be cleaned up.
+This causes the ``NIOAsyncChannel/executeThenClose(_:)`` function will return, and the client will be cleaned up.

 You can try connecting yourself by running the following in your terminal.
 If a connection is successful, you'll get prompt where you can type a message.
 When you press enter, the message will be echoed back to you.